magnate3/raspberry-pi-os-qemu/docs/lesson01/rpi-os.md

 ```

 The first thing this function does is check the processor ID.
 The Raspberry Pi 3 has four core processors, and after the device is powered on, each core begins to execute the same code.
 However, we don't want to work with four cores; we want to work only with the first one and put all of the other cores in an endless loop.
 This is exactly what the `_start` function is responsible for.
 It gets the processor ID from the [mpidr_el1](http://infocenter.arm.com/help/index.jsp?topic=/com.arm.doc.ddi0500g/BABHBJCI.html) system register.

+> It may make more sense to put these cores in deep sleep using ``wfi``.
+How?

-If the current process ID is 0, then execution is transferred to the `master` function:
+If the current processor ID is 0, then execution is transferred to the `master` function:

 ```
 master: